There are an estimated 25,000 Americans living in New Zealand.

 Americans are considered residents in New Zealand for tax purposes if they have a permanent place of abode in New Zealand, or if they spend at least 183 days or part-days in the country in a 12 month period.

-Other than income and business taxes, there are very few taxes in New Zealand – no local or state taxes, no social security, no inheritance tax, and normally no capital gains taxes.
-(Health care and education are free to all residents too).
+Other than income and business taxes, there are relatively few taxes in New Zealand – no local or state taxes, no inheritance tax, and only capital gains taxes on some asset disposals.

-We strongly recommend that if you have any doubts or questions about your tax filing situation as a US expat living in New Zealand, you contact a US expat tax specialist.
+We strongly recommend that if you have any doubts or questions about your tax filing situation as a US expat living in New Zealand that you contact a US expat tax specialist.